mekaleka/Password-Generator/README.md

 ## GIVEN I need a new, secure password

+In this READme I have copied my original notes for pseudocode based on the acceptance criteria.
+I then attempted to pseudocode further by indicating what elements I will need to impliment into my js code file in addition to what was already there.
+What I have in my js file is mostly what I have taken from class and I am having trouble being able to put the correct code into place.
+I still need to do more study and research with js just to find my starting point, if you know what I mean.
+I did get some help from Dane who slacked me a bit of code for reference and will try to make it my own while understanding that concept as well.
+I will try to reach out to you today and I have a tutor scheduled for Thursday and Friday for additional help.

 Acceptance Criteria:

 1. WHEN I click the button to generate a password